 Well, it’s been a family affair all along.
 I took Nate’s dad—my son, Mike, to see “The Empire Strikes Back” (Episode 5) back in 1980 and we sat through it twice.
 Yesterday, even though we could pretty much see every plot turn coming, we all enjoyed the wrap.
 If we didn’t have to head home for Nate’s birthday dinner we just might have pondered a second viewing.
 Hey, an epoch doesn’t come to an end every day.

-Nate’s visit, along with his two sisters and parents, did come to end today, so it seemed like a good time to take to the couch and recover from the best Christmas ever.
+Nate’s visit, along with his two sisters and parents, did come to an end today, so it seemed like a good time to take to the couch and recover from the best Christmas ever.
 And sipping a couple of snifters of the 10% Tsjeeses Reserva should only have me sinking more deeply into the cushions.

 The Struise Brewery of Oostvleteren, Belgium has made numerous versions of Tsjeeses.
 The regular starts out as a strong spiced blond ale matured for eight months on different stonefruit.
 There have been numerous barrel-aged vintages—in port barrels, cognac, gavignet.
 The most successful seem to be the bottles I have, aged in bourbon barrels.
 This particular vintage is 2014, bottled in 2016, opened in 2019.
 By now the beer is no longer blond, but if poured off leaving the yeast in the bottle a lovely clear reddish amber.